Nonparametric Learning of Two-Layer ReLU Residual Units: Vanilla Linear Regression: More Details

-We present the results of the vanilla LR learning the residual units.
-As discussed in \autoref{sec:lr}, LR requires full-rank linear systems parameterized by samples to learn the exact ground-truth parameters.
+\paragraph{Experiments: Sample Efficiency} We present the results of the vanilla LR in learning the residual units.
+As discussed in \cref{sec:lr}, LR requires full-rank linear systems parameterized by samples to learn the exact ground-truth parameters.
 However, with degenerate linear systems, LR is completely incapable of learning the parameters.
 Therefore, there exists a hard threshold for the number of samples required by LR that makes the linear equation system full-rank.
-With such dichotomic property on LR learning, we take the learning success rate among $1000$ trials as the metric to evaluate the performance of LR with different sample sizes and number of dimensions.
+With such a dichotomous constraint on LR learning, we take the learning success rate among $1000$ trials as the metric to evaluate the performance of LR with different sample sizes and number of dimensions.

-\autoref{tab:lr-zero-mean} shows the learning success rates with zero-mean Gaussian inputs.
+\cref{tab:lr-zero-mean} shows the learning success rates with zero-mean Gaussian inputs.
 For each fixed number of dimensions, it appears there is a hard threshold that switches the learnability of LR.
-The exponential sample complexity is also reflected there as the number of dimensions grows linearly. \autoref{tab:lr-non-zero-mean} shows the rates with input mean non-zero, where an overall decline in success rates happens.
-This observation is explainable because the bottleneck of LR learning is the lower between the probability of sampling a positive and a negative vector.
+The exponential sample complexity is also reflected there as the number of dimensions grows linearly. \cref{tab:lr-non-zero-mean} shows the rates with input mean non-zero, where an overall decline in success rates happens.
+This observation is explainable because the bottleneck of LR learning is the lower value found between the probability of sampling a positive and a negative vector.
 A positive mean reduces the probability of the latter, and thereby increases the sample size required.